olivervbk/rails-auto-router/README.md

 class ExampleController < ActionController::Base
   include AutoRouter::Router
-  route_path('/custom-path') # defeault would be controller name, this case '/example', '/examples'
+  #route_path('/custom-path') # default would be the controller resource, for this case '/example', '/examples'

   route #uses the next defined method.
 Should map to GET:'/examples/static' def static